-- Check that the tools software channel related to the base channel in your autoinstallation profile is available to your organization and your user. - Check that the tools channel is available to your Uyuni as a child channel. - Check that the required packages and any dependencies are available in the associated channels.:
+- Check that the client tools software channel related to the base channel in your autoinstallation profile is available to your organization and your user. - Check that the tools channel is available to your Uyuni as a child channel. - Only if using the plain Salt (salt-minion) implementation, also check that the required packages and any dependencies are available in the associated channels.

-27.2.
+28.2.
 Troubleshooting Bootstrap Repository for End-of-Life Products